kyma-incubator/compass/tests/README.md

 ## Prerequisites

-To run the tests, it is required a running minikube instance with installed Kyma and Compass.
+To run the tests, it is required a running Minikube instance with installed Kyma and Compass.

 ## Usage